bgoonz/docs-collection/github/issues/tracking-your-work-with-issues/creating-an-issue.md

 ---
 title: Creating an issue
-intro: 'Issues can be created in a variety of ways, so you can choose the most convenient method for your workflow.'
+intro: "Issues can be created in a variety of ways, so you can choose the most convenient method for your workflow."
 permissions: People with read permissions can create an issue in a repository where issues are enabled.
 redirect_from:
   - /github/managing-your-work-on-github/managing-your-work-with-issues-and-pull-requests/creating-an-issue